441 Sutton Rd, Majura ACT 2609

 Please review the information on this page and the Sutton Road Training Centre Student Handbook prior to booking on a course to learn more about your rights as a student and our obligations as an RTO to ensure that this course will meet your needs.

-- Full payment must be made at time of booking
+• Full payment must be made at time of booking (we do not accept AMEX payments)

 The course comprises of the following key topics:

-- Have a moderate level of English language, literacy and numeracy.
+• Have a moderate level of English language, literacy and numeracy.
 The assessment is written in English and a translator is not permitted in the assessment.
-A language, Literacy and Numeracy assessment might require completion prior to enrolment.
+You may be required to complete a Language, Literacy and Numeracy assessment prior to enrolment.

-- Hold a full driver licence (provisional and learners’ licence will not be accepted)
+• Hold a current full driver licence (provisional and learners’ licence will not be accepted)

-- Notify TISC if you hold a licence issued from outside of the ACT or NSW – you may need to seek an exception from the relevant Regulatory Authority for you to complete the course
+• Notify TISC if you hold a licence issued from outside of the ACT or NSW – you may need to seek an exception from the relevant Regulatory Authority for you to complete our course here in the ACT.

 It is highly recommended that students complete the required medical test (as specified by the relevant regulatory authority) before enrolling into this course.
 While not a compulsory pre-requisite when enrolling, students may be found ineligible for the issue of a licence on medical grounds after completing the course.
 No refunds will be provided by TISC in such cases.